Nabeelfarooqi/calculator-project/README.md

 Java v1.0

-	1. Compile: javac calculatorProject.java
+	1. Compile: java calculatorProject.java
 	2. Run: java calculatorProject
 	3. Enter a value, then follow prompts entering operators and numbers, use = to get the final result

 Java v1.1

-	1. Compile: javac calculatorProject.java
+	1. Compile: java calculatorProject.java
 	2. Run: java calculatorProject
 	3. Enter a full RPN expression when prompted, for example: 3 5 2 * +